minprog/app-studio/80 Project/10 Proposal/10 Proposal.md

 - Mark which features define the *minimum viable product* (MVP) and which parts may be optional to implement.

+    A minimum viable product is the product with as least features as possible, which still helps solve the problem for your target audience.
+We think it's important to clearly define this, because it defines the *minimum* amount of work that you will have to put into the project.

+    Other parts of your project may be optional to implement or "nice to have".

 ## Prerequisites

 Describe the things that you'll have to get in order.